marcinwiacek/pl1/project10_gen2/readme.md

 sharing.
 There are no other ways for doing this & you don't have kernel or hypervisor mode, which is big advantage (when you don't have something, it cannot be broken).

+**Hardware or software?**

+Hardware in PL is going rather into RISC (simple, short instructions)... but it's also doing things, which normally are in software in all modern OS (in fact you can't find today one user OS working just with one task).

 **Current implementation**

 1. has got support for RS-232 output